Health Insurance for Autoimmune Diseases in India | PolicyX

 • You should prefer a network hospital listed by your insurer so the bill can be settled directly between the hospital and the insurer.
 This is called a cashless claim.

-• During treatment, keep every document such as doctor prescriptions, test reports, hospital bills, and the discharge summary.
+• During treatment, keep all documents such as doctor prescriptions, test reports, hospital bills, and the discharge summary.

 • After discharge, submit the claim form and documents to the insurer within the allowed time if the claim is not cashless.